-- In the first few paragraphs of chapter 5, Mill lays out "one of the strongest obstacles" for utilitarianism, which involves justice.
+- At the beginning of chapter 5 (in paragraphs 1-3), Mill lays out "one of the strongest obstacles" for utilitarianism, which involves justice.
 What is it, and what is his strategy for addressing it?
-By the end of the chapter, what is Mill's considered definition of justice and how has he attempted to hurdle this obstacle?
-Is his argument convincing? - 2.
-In paragraphs 4-10 of chapter 5, Mill goes through a survey of the different things commonly labeled as just or unjust.
+By the end of the chapter, what is Mill's considered definition of justice and how has he attempted to hurdle this initial obstacle?
+Is his argument convincing?
+(You may need to first answer question 5.) - 2.
+Mill presents (in chapter 5, paragraphs 4-10) a survey of different things commonly labeled as just or unjust.
 What six things does Mill consider? - 3.
-In paragraph 14-15 of chapter 5, Mill wants to explain how justice is distinguished from morality in general.
+Mill also wants to explain (in chapter 5, paragraph 14 and 15) how justice is distinguished from morality in general.
 To do this, Mill first explains how considerations of morality are different from those of expediency or prudence.
 How are these considerations different?
 After that, Mill then makes a distinction between perfect and imperfect duties.
 How are these types of duties different?
 Finally, how does this distinction of duties explain the difference between justice and morality in general? - 4.
-In paragraphs 16-23 of chapter 5, Mill lays out the three major components of justice, two of which are based in our sentiments and one of which is based in our intellectual capacities.
+Mill lays out the three major components of justice (in chapter 5, paragraphs 16-23), two of which are based in our sentiments and one of which is based in our intellectual capacities.
 What are these components and how do they together come to compose justice? - 5.
-In paragraphs 24-38 of chapter 5, Mill attempts to resolve tensions between justice and utilitarianism.
-How does Mill define a person's right?
-Why do considerations of security and liberty involve rights?
+Finally, Mill attempts (in chapter 5, paragraphs 24-38) to resolve tensions between justice and utilitarianism.
+How does Mill define a person's "right" to something?
+Why do considerations of security and liberty involve such rights?
 How does all this allow Mill to finally connect utilitarianism to justice?